Lords of the Earth: Reception

 Martin Helsdon reviewed the game in various issues of Flagship magazine in 2002–2003.
 He noted drawbacks such as lengthy rules and "GM burnout".
-He recommended the game, stating that "it is an intriguing and frustrating game with a depth and breadth not equalled by any other I have encountered".
-He noted that some players took gameplay overly serious, even "using false identities or smear campaigns".
+He recommended the game, stating that it "is an intriguing and frustrating game with a depth and a breadth not equalled by any other I have encountered".
+He noted that some players took gameplay overly seriously, even "using false identities or smear campaigns".
 Andrew Barton reviewed the game in a 2000 issue of Flagship, noting positives and negatives about the rules.
 He stated that "Lords of the Earth allows you to ... role-play whole nations.
 I don't know of another PBM game quite like it".